Идиомы на букву B

 Renata bounced a check when she tried to pay for her college education.

-• bound to (do something)
+• buckle down to (do something)

 • bring (someone) around